Death in Venice as films set in Iran, Greece impress

 As he lives out his last eight days in his Tehran bedroom, Nasser Ali reminisces about life's ups and downs, taking the mood abruptly from light and comic to dark and tragic.

-"It is nihilistic because life is nihilistic," said Satrapi of the movie's more sombre moments.
+"It is nihilistic because life is nihilistic," said Satrapi of the movie's more somber moments.

 "If we are looking for a little note of hope then we cannot find it in the movie because there is no note of hope in life ... we are all going to die.